Best IBS Medication OTC Options

 Alosetron

 Alosetron is a prescription medication that can be used to manage symptoms of diarrhea-predominant IBS, particularly for women who have not responded to conventional treatments.
-It works by blocking certain receptors in the intestines, thereby reducing bowel movement frequency and providing relief from abdominal pain and urgency.
+It works by blocking certain receptors in the intestines, thereby reducing the frequency of bowel movements and providing relief from abdominal pain and urgency.

 Alosetron is a highly regulated medication due to the potential risk of severe side effects, such as ischemic colitis.
 It can only be prescribed by healthcare professionals who are enrolled in a prescribing program called the Risk Evaluation and Mitigation Strategy (REMS).
 If you have been prescribed alosetron, it is crucial to closely follow the recommended dosage and guidelines provided by your healthcare professional and promptly report any adverse reactions.